joshmartinecon/joshmartinecon.github.io/research.md

 </p>
 <button class="accordion-button" onclick="toggleAccordion(this)">Abstract</button>
 <div style="display: none; background-color: #f9f9f9; padding: 10px;">
-The stability and availability of legal rights are known to be crucial factors influencing investment decisions.
-In this paper, we extend this framework to the family by estimating the impact of same-sex marriage (SSM) legalization on the demand for households’ most significant investment – children.
-To do so, we employ a stacked difference-in-differences estimator, which leverages the differential timing of these laws across states.
-Using highly detailed, case-level data of nearly 20 million children in the foster care system from 1995-2019, we demonstrate that SSM led to substantial increases in the annual number of adoptions.
-Same-sex households drive this effect.
-Secondary analyses highlight the role of uncertainty reductions as an important mechanism – particularly through these laws’ granting of presumptive joint parental rights.
+The stability and availability of legal rights are crucial factors influencing investment decisions.
+This paper extends this framework to the family, estimating the impact of same-sex marriage (SSM) legalization on the demand for households' most significant investment -- children.
+Using an array of difference-in-differences estimators with detailed data on nearly 20 million children within the foster care system from 1995-2019, we document that SSM increased adoptions by 9%-18%.
+This effect reduced the number of children remaining in foster care.
+Furthermore, we document that SSM caused an 11% (55%) increase in the probability of same-sex couples having any (adopted) child within the household.
 </div>
 </div>
 </div>